fredhsu/ceos-docs/README.md

 cEOSr achieves these goals by the following:

-* Using a daemonset to deploy ceos containers on each node in the cluster
+* Using a daemonset to deploy CloudEOS containers on each node in the cluster
 * Providing configuration options directly in the deployment YAML file
 * Allowing standard EOS configuration
 * Using the same binary as any other EOS based device